russ-hendy/job-hunter/README.md

-# Job Hunter Agent 🕵️‍♂️💼
+# Job Hunter Agent

+Can I automate a job search while learning about multi-agent orchestration using LangGraph?
+This project - done in tandem with Google's Antigravity - is an attempt to find out!

-A **Local "Sidecar" Agent** that helps you organize your job search, tailor applications, and (cautiously) automate interactions.
+A **Local Agent** that helps organise a job search, tailors applications, and (cautiously) automates interactions.

+The plan is to build a few separate agents that do different things:

+- **Link Collector**: Parses job alert emails (does NOT scrape LinkedIn search).
+- **Job Analyser**: Evaluates job descriptions against a stored profile.
+- **Cover Letter Generator**: Generates cover letters and answers.
+- **Application Navigator**: Automates the form filling (with meat-sack supervision, at least for now).

 ## Architecture